Tsuyoshi6322/pu_python-math/README.md

 # pu_python-math

-Project for Uni Python classes - approximation of $\pi$ via Monte Carlo's method, Pythagorean trios and approximation of Euler's Constant $e$.
+Project for Uni Python classes - approximation of $\pi$ via Monte Carlo's method, Pythagorean triples and approximation of Euler's Constant $e$.

 ## Assignments

 1. Write a code that approximates $\pi$:
     - Use Monte Carlo's method.
-    - Test the program for 100 and 10K tries.
+    - Test the program for 100 and 10K samples.

-2. Write a code that definies and calculates Pythagorean Trio: $a^2+b^2=c^2$
+2. Write a code that defines and calculates the Pythagorean Triple: $a^2+b^2=c^2$
-    - Accept variables `a`,`b`,`c` as input.
+    - Accept variables `a`,`b`,`c` as an integer input.
     - Include a check to verify if they form a right triangle.

 3. Write a code that calculates the sum for any value `n` using the formula